 Mount security

-All mounts are validated against the allowlist at~/.config/nanoclaw/mount-allowlist.json:
+All additional mounts are validated against the allowlist at~/.config/nanoclaw/mount-allowlist.json:

 Container lifecycle